ZacGeurts/ConsoleExtras/Readme.md

 DOS - Windows<BR />
 [GOG](https://www.gog.com/en/partner/free_games)<BR />
-Some will run on DOSBOX or SCUMMVM.
+Some will run on DOSBOX or ScummVM.
 Check the game page.